Course description, from the catalogue:

 COM1100 and COM1101 are carefully designed to give you a lot of supporting software and help that warns you of errors and avoids crashes, etc. Of course in the "real world" you won't normally have such specially designed and supportive systems.
 COM1201 will accomplish some of the transition to the "real world".
 But you will have the support of an "industrial strength" software development system, Microsoft's Visual C++ IDE (Integrated Development Environment).
 It is a "visual" development environment with windows, mouse, cut and paste, drag and drop, etc. VC++ is used by many individuals and firms to develop commercial applications for Windows systems.
 It has a debugger, and by always running in the debugger you can normally avoid crashes and you can examine the state of your system to see what went wrong.
 In addition, you can examine the contents of your data structures using the debugger without every having to write special print functions to see what the values are.
 Software should be designed correctly from the outset, but code invariably has problems, or is developed incrementally, so a development system such as VC++ allows you to loop through the sequence edit, compile, run, debug, and edit again, quickly and efficiently.

 You will be responsible on quizzes and exams for the material in your reading assignments.
-Though I will sometimes assign entire chapters, I will always try to be specific about exactly what material from the chapters I expect you to learn and know well and just what pages you need to study.
-Details can be found in the COM1201 Course Syllabus and Calendar as well as on the Exam Information Page.
+Though I will often assign entire chapters, I will always try to be specific about exactly what material from the chapters I expect you to learn and know well.
+Details can be found in the COM1201 Course Syllabus and Calendar as well as through the Exam Information Page.
 There will also be individual pages posted describing upcoming exams, including some material from past exams.
 Since talking's a lot slower than reading, there'll be material in your readings that you'll be responsible for that I can't go over in class or at least not in great detail.
 You are nevertheless responsible on quizzes and exams for what I have specified in your reading assignments, whether or not I cover it in class.